-Exercise rate related to improvements in Parkinson's diseaseNovember 26th, 2012 in Parkinson's & Movement disorders /
+Exercise rate related to improvements in Parkinson's diseaseNovember 26, 2012 in Medicine & Health / Parkinson's & Movement disorders

 People with Parkinson's disease benefit from exercise programs on stationary bicycles, with the greatest effect for those who pedal faster, according to a study presented today at the annual meeting of the Radiological Society of North America (RSNA).
 Functional connectivity magnetic resonance imaging (fcMRI) data showed that faster pedaling led to greater connectivity in brain areas associated with motor ability.